 |11.||Panasonic G3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |13.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |16.||Sony NEX-3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |17.||Sony NEX-5||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the X1 and the G10 have been discontinued, but can regularly be found used on eBay.
+Both the X1 and the G10 have been discontinued, but can regularly be found used on ebay.
 The X1 was replaced by the Leica X2, while the G10 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X1 Manual (free pdf) or the online Panasonic G10 Manual.
+Further information on the features and operation of the X1 and G10 can be found, respectively, in the Leica X1 Manual (free pdf) or the online Panasonic G10 Manual.

 So what conclusions can be drawn?
 Is the Leica X1 better than the Panasonic G10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.